-We have a contractor responsible for the hedges and shrubs.
+Member responsibility: We have a contractor responsible for the hedges and shrubs.

-Insect control.
+Co-op responsibility: Insect control.
 As needed our hedges and shrubs will be trimmed and shaped four times throughout the summer.
 Will remove shrubs or hedges when necessary.

-Member may plant a hedge or shrub, with prior approval, following approved guidelines.
+Improvements: Member may plant a hedge or shrub, with prior

+approval, following approved guidelines.